rchanrenous/42_projects/philosophers/README.md

 Philosophers is a project inspired by the philosophers' problem, where philosophers are seated around a table to have lunch, but have to take turns to eat because there isn't enough forks for everybody.
 In particular, there is a fork between each philosopher at the table, and it takes two forks to be able to eat.

 The philosophers are either in one of three states: eating, sleeping or thinking.
-Philosophers can eat if their left and right forks are available simulateanously ; they keep them to themselves until they are done eating, and go to sleep.
+Philosophers can eat if their left and right forks are available simultaneously; they keep them to themselves until they are done eating, and go to sleep.
 Once they have slept long enough, they start thinking until they can eat again.
 A philosopher dies if they haven't finished eating since their last lunch for a given amount of time.

 The goal of this project is to simulate scenarios with given number of philosophers, time to eat and time to sleep.
 The simulations end when a philosopher starves, or if a number of times the philosophers have to eat is specified and is reached for each philosopher.

 This project teaches about threading and memory access control.

 Key features include:
-- runnning as many threads as there are philosophers to mimic the philosophers' interactions
+- running as many threads as there are philosophers to mimic the philosophers' interactions
 - defining shared memory between the threads to represent the forks, by using mutex variables
 - defining critical sections where the shared memory can only be accessed one thread at a time